ibm-cloud-docs/vpc/about-contract.md

 You can decide which sections of the contract needs encryption.
 For example, you can choose to [encrypt only the `workload` section](#hpcr_contract_encrypt_workload), or [encrypt only the `env` section](#hpcr_contract_encrypt_env).

 When the IBM Cloud Hyper Protect Virtual Server for {{site.data.keyword.vpc_short}} instance boots, the bootloader decrypts the contract.
 It takes the value of each of the sections in the contract and decrypts it if it is encrypted.
 If it finds that a section is not encrypted, it considers it as it is without any decryption.
-The key used to encrypt the contract is available to the user through public documentation.
 You must use the public key to encrypt the contract before you pass it as an input through the **User Data** section.

 The encryption and attestation certificates are signed by the IBM intermediate certificate and this has been signed by the IBM Digicert intermediate cert (which in turn is signed by DigiCert Trusted Root G4).
 For more information about the certificates, see [DigiCert Trusted Root Authority Certificates](https://www.digicert.com/kb/digicert-root-certificates.htm).